liferay-search/liferay-docs/en/developer/frameworks/articles/info-framework/01-the-info-framework-intro.markdown

 can use it to make them more generic and extensible.

 Some of the out-of-the-box Liferay features use it to achieve that same goal.
-In particular, @product@ 7.2 uses it in two ways:
+In particular, @sharepoint@ 7.2 uses it in two ways:

 *  The Asset Publisher can display Assets from Information Lists defined by the Info Framework.